 Open criticism will never work.

 It will never work to criticize openly.
-Of course, you have the authority to criticize your employees if they aren’t performing well, but you should avoid doing so in front of others.
+You can criticize your employees if they are underperforming, but you should avoid doing so in front of others.

 While good feedback fosters trust, open criticism can significantly negatively impact.
 So that is something you should avoid doing.